CIDFriendsCentral/CIDFriendsCentral.github.io/content/Wazer/Secruing.md

 +++
 ---

 To secure the material, place it on the print bed, roughly centered.
-Then take the screws that are with the Wazer and screw them in on each side of you material
+Then take the screws that are with the Wazer and screw them in on each side of you material.